slcs-jsc/jurassic/README.md

 * You can cite the source code of JURASSIC by using the DOI https://doi.org/10.5281/zenodo.4572889.
 This DOI represents all versions, and will always resolve to the latest one.
 Specific DOIs for each release of JURASSIC can be found on the zenodo web site.

-More details on the data structures and algorithms can be found in the [reference manual](https://slcs-jsc.github.io/jurassic)
+More detailed information for new users and developers of JURASSIC is collected in the [GitHub wiki](https://github.com/slcs-jsc/jurassic/wiki).

 ## Contributing

 We are interested in sharing JURASSIC for operational or research applications.
 Please do not hesitate to contact us, if you have any further questions or need support.

 ## License

-JURASSIC is distributed under the GNU GPL v3.
+JURASSIC is distributed under the [GNU General Public License v3.0](https://github.com/slcs-jsc/jurassic/blob/master/COPYING).

 ## Contact

 Dr. Lars Hoffmann

 Jülich Supercomputing Centre, Forschungszentrum Jülich